Ixcatl/fables_novasophonia/docs/core/combat.rst

 | A creature may pass through the squares of willing allies, but it must squeeze if stopping in those same square(s).
 Prone or dead creatures may be moved through or stood upon freely.
 A Large or larger creature can support a number of creatures within the same spaces as it without any of them squeezing, up to one-fourth of its floor space rounded down - 1 for Large, 2 for Huge, 4 for Colossal, etc.
 | Movement can be made through the square(s) of an enemy, but this immediately provokes an attack of opportunity.
 Larger creatures do not provoke attacks this way until they can no longer support creatures within their spaces; this includes both creatures moving within their spaces and them moving over smaller creatures.

-Generally speaking, a creature may climb a number of wall squares equal to its height using its Speed without requiring a check for climbing or jumping.
+Generally speaking, a creature may climb a number of wall squares equal to its height using its Speed without necessitating a check for climbing or jumping.

 Areas of Effect (AoEs)
 ----------------